Deng16800/trait_environment_interaction/README.md

 Values represent medians of posterior distribution, while values in the brackets are upper and lower bounds of 95% credible intervals (CI).

 All parameter estimates are presented in the link scale.

+".rdata" is the file that run boral model